MichaelKuecken/bileflow/README.md

 The code is executed using ```./bileflow``` The output is a textfile with a name of the format "output_" with the solution of the ordinary differential equation.

 The output is organized as follows:
-* 1st column: normalzed distance from the central vein
+* 1st column: normalized distance from the central vein
 * 4th column: pressure in Pa
-* 5th column: concentration im mmol/l
+* 5th column: concentration in mmol/l
 * 10th column: canaliculi velocity in mum/sec

 The remaining columns include auxiliary variables for testing the code.